Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 Principle #2: Secrets Management

 Never hardcode credentials.
-Use AWS Secrets Manager or Parameter Store.
+AWS Secrets Manager or Parameter Store can handle this.

 ❌ Insecure